Juniper/contrail-windows-docs/doc/windows_compute/NBL_processing.md

     - Add fragmentation info to IP headers
     - Fix packet headers (e.g. header checksums)
 - Note: vRouter on Linux fragments the inner packet
+    - As a result each fragment is encapsulated separately
+    - vRouter on Windows implements the same behaviour